 - Reduce: addresses existing pressures by lowering impacts, resource use and emissions wherever avoidance is no longer possible.

 - Restore and Regenerate: covers actions that help ecosystems regain functionality, productivity, and biodiversity.
-Examples include agricultural practices that supports soil health, such as improved land management planning, crop rotation and cover crop.
+Examples include agricultural practices that support soil health, such as improved land management planning, crop rotation and cover crops.

 - Transform: refers to the broader systemic changes needed to create lasting change, such as engagement in policy and regulatory change, collaboration with our suppliers across our value chain, investment in innovation, and piloting new business models with a lower impact on biodiversity, such as resale and rental.

-As a participant in the Science Based Target Network’s Corporate Engagement Programme, we apply the methodology developed by SBTN to guide our nature work.
+As a participant in the Science Based Targets Network’s Corporate Engagement Programme, we apply the methodology developed by SBTN to guide our nature work.
 Based on this framework, we established our first long-term biodiversity targets in 2026.
-This includes the following land-related targets:
+The transition plan will set out the broader action pathway, including milestones, assumptions and dependencies; this includes the following land-related targets:

 - Avoiding conversion of natural ecosystems (Avoid)

-Action: Only use materials that meet our sustainably sourced criteria and risk mitigation process by 2030. - Reducing the land footprint associated with agricultural materials such as cotton, wool and leather (Reduce)
+Key actions: Applying material sourcing criteria, traceability work and risk mitigation processes to identify and manage conversion-related risks in selected raw material supply chains. - Reducing the land footprint associated with agricultural materials such as cotton, wool and leather (Reduce)

 Financing biodiversity projects